As your company grows, there's a lot of questions and challenges you have to answer:

 Today, we look at the reasons you should try to promote from within whenever possible.

 If you've ever asked, "why should we promote you" as a team a leader, this post will help you understand the case for looking internally for key hires as you build your organization.
-The key reasons are that doing so:

 - Strengthens your company's culture